Phosphorylated Peptides: A Key Figure in Biological Processes

 The Stapling Process

 The process involves the covalent linkage of two non-adjacent amino acids within the peptide chain, often through a hydrocarbon bridge.
-This modification not only stabilizes the helical structure but also enhances the peptide’s overall pharmacological properties.
+This modification stabilizes the helical structure and enhances the peptide’s overall pharmacological properties.

 Advantages of Stapled Peptides